LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 3.6.4 Communication Pattern: Spaghetti vs. Star
 Application systems that are part of an AC^n architecture have to be connected as we discussed before.
 One way would be to directly connect those application systems that need to exchange certain patient-related data.
-For example, if data on the entity types “patient” and “case” are needed in the patient administration system in the RIS and in the LIS, direct communication links between these components seem to be a possible solution.
+For example, if data on the entity types "patient" and "case" are needed in the patient administration system in the RIS and in the LIS, direct communication links between these components seem to be a possible solution.
 Hence, a communication link allowing for the transfer of patient data between the patient administration system and the RIS may be introduced.
 Consequently, when connecting several application systems, this will lead to an increasing number of bidirectional communication links.
 This architecture is called spaghetti style.